rabarar/polymerGolangDemo/README.md

 This is a quick demo to show how to use Golang and Polymer together.
 There are two basic models:

-1. Use Golang solely as a RESTful source to interact with polymer through core-ajax
+1. Use Golang solely as a RESTful source to interact with polymer through core-ajax (see http://localhost:8080/feeds/api/rob2)

 2. Use Golang templates + Polymer to interact with componts in DOM.

 DISCLAMER!